 - Dr. Barbara Janusz-Pawletta (Co-chair), UNESCO Chair in Water Management in Central Asia, Deutsch-Kasachische Universität in Kazakhstan

 - Ms. Sonja Koeppel, Secretary of the Water Convention and co-Secretary of the Protocol on Water and Health at UNECE

 - Dr. Nagaraja Rao Harshadeep, Global Lead for Disruptive Technology in the Sustainable Development Practice Group, World Bank

-- Mr. Didier Zinsou, Director of Niger Basin Observatory
+- Mr. Didier Zinsou, Director of Niger Basin Observatory (bio note in French)